 Communities can also strengthen resilience by supporting coastal restoration, checking that homes have proper drainage and elevated utilities, and participating in local preparedness trainings.

-Strong coordination between households, municipal services, and volunteer groups helps ensure that Camden and Rockport can respond quickly and safely when climate-related emergencies arise.
+Strong coordination between households and volunteer groups will help ensure that Camden and Rockport can respond quickly and safely when climate-related emergencies arise.
+Learn more about the Neighborhood Pod program we are rolling out in Camden and Rockport.

 Below are videos brought to you by CamdenCAN and the Camden Rockport Community Resilience Partnership Grant, in partnership with Camden Public Library.